-Lenovo Thinkpad L13 Yoga

-A beautiful 13.3" Convertible Tablet / Ultrabook with stylus and Touch
+Lenovo Thinkpad L13 Yoga A 13.3" Convertible Tablet / Ultrabook with stylus and touchscreen

-This device will have the option to include 3 year Accidental Damage Protection Insurance or Accidental Damage Protection with Loss and Theft Insurance, which is strongly recommended to cover the device, as ongoing repairs to devices can prove to be very expensive.
+This device will have the option to include 3-year Accidental Damage Protection Insurance or Accidental Damage Protection with Loss and Theft Insurance, which is strongly recommended to cover the device, as ongoing repairs to student devices can be expensive.
 Any device not covered by the Insurance Plan listed above would be the responsibility of the owner and their insurance company (if applicable).